 For best reception from a small leisure SSB receiver, it will important to take care of your installation, otherwise you may get disappointing results, especially on the high seas.
 An antenna dedicated to shortwave reception is desirable, the telescopic antenna of the device can not be deployed inside the boat, and not always completely, this can cause a significant loss of signal.

-To avoid interference and noise in direct sounding, it is best to plug an audio cable adapter specifically designed to connect the receiver to the headphone input of Apple devices.
-Such a cable is available, designed and sold by kV Connection.
-This adapter allows you to connect a line level audio source with jack 3,5 mm (1/8") in headphone input on an iPad / iPhone.
+To avoid interference and noise in direct sounding, it is best to plug an audio cable adapter specifically designed to connect the receiver to the headphone input of Apple devices. an adapter can be used Audio line for connecting with an audio line out jack 3,5 mm (1/8") in headphone input on an iPad / iPhone.
 It incorporates a built-in attenuator which reduces the line level signal down to a mic-level signal suitable for input for recording.
 It works with cables with a mono or stereo connector (1/8")″(3,5 mm).
-But Black Cat also offers, for most DIY, a scheme to design yourself an adapter with a potentiometer.
-This is what Jean has done to his boat, the result seems to live up to its expectations.

 The advantage of this light installation weather reception is to avoid, for short sailing off, to invest in a satellite phone without which GRIB files request is impossible .
 There is thus, between two internet connections near the shores, weather forecast off cheaply.